dask/dask-tutorial/README.md

 You can build a docker image out of the provided Dockerfile.

-#### Graphviz on Windows

-You may need to do install the dependencies like this:

-    conda install -c conda-forge graphviz
-    conda install -c conda-forge python-graphviz

 ### Prepare artificial data.

+This is also done in the first notebook, but will only make data not already created.

 From the repo directory

     python prep.py